 Airline Carrier Mess

 The backstory: Here’s another of my top customer service horror stories.
 My mom travels every now and then for work.
 On her way back home from a conference, much to her surprise, one of the straps on her duffel bag was already ripped when she picked it up from the baggage carousel.

 The customer service problem: When my mom went to the airline carrier’s office inside the airport, she was then met by an unfriendly and uninspired representative who told her that she was going to have to wait a long time (at least 30 minutes) for her request to be processed.
 It’s no wonder a lot of travelers dread having to deal with airline customer service.
 My mom replied that she was in no hurry and was willing to wait.
 The representative then proceeded to offer my mom $10 just so she would leave and be done with the complaint.
 My mom refused to accept it.
 Fast forward to two weeks later, and the airline company finally reimbursed my mom with a better amount.

 How companies can avoid it: Always remind your representatives to smile no matter the situation.
 A lot easier said than done, yes.
 But not impossible.
 And instead of belittling your customers by offering them a measly amount for the damage, identify a better process.
 Surely it couldn’t hurt to go above and beyond what your customers expect from you, right?

 Resort No No

 Gone are the days where consumers are just willing to settle for whatever is given to them.
 For a lot of companies, providing mediocre customer service is a cost-cutting measure.
 Others simply either don’t care enough or they’re getting too comfortable at the top.
 Whatever the case may be, your customers - other than your employees of course - are the biggest factors in your company’s success.
-Treat them well, and they will spread the good word.
-Never ever forget that the most effective and cost-efficient marketing strategy any company can have is a customer’s honest review and recommendation.
+Treat them well, and they will help spread the good word.
+Never forget that the most effective and cost-efficient marketing strategy any company can have is a customer’s honest review and recommendation.